 The Connected Machine agent sends a regular heartbeat message to the service every five minutes.
 If the service stops receiving these heartbeat messages from a machine, that machine is considered offline, and its status will automatically be changed to Disconnected within 15 to 30 minutes.
 Upon receiving a subsequent heartbeat message from the Connected Machine agent, its status will automatically be changed back to Connected.

 If a machine remains disconnected for 45 days, its status may change to Expired.
 An expired machine can no longer connect to Azure and requires a server administrator to disconnect and then reconnect it to Azure to continue managing it with Azure Arc.
-The exact date upon which a machine will expire is determined by the expiration date of the managed identity's credential, which is valid up to 90 days and renewed every 45 days.
+The exact date upon which a machine will expire is determined by the expiration date of the managed identity's credential, which is valid for up to 90 days and renewed every 45 days.

 Service limits